dart-archive/www.dartlang.org/src/site/dart-tips/dart-tips-ep-7.markdown

 [0, 1, 2, 3].where((n) => n.isEven).forEach((n) => print(n));
 {% endprettify %}

-We can simplify this code, by simply passing the print function to forEach.
+We can simplify this code, by simply passing print to forEach.

 {% prettify dart %}
 [0, 1, 2, 3].where((n) => n.isEven).forEach(print);
   // 0, 2
 {% endprettify %}

-This works because forEach wants to be passed a single function that takes a single argument.
-Print just so happens to be a function that takes a single argument.
+This works because forEach() wants to be passed a single function that takes a single argument.
+The print function just so happens to be a function that takes a single argument.
 Ta da!

 Building on this example, let's say you need to filter on a complicated condition.
 You could write the code this way: